What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Perhaps the most harmful consequence is the loss of trust.

-When patients lose confidence in a provider’s ability to protect their sensitive information, they may withhold crucial health information from their providers.
+When patients lose confidence in a provider’s ability to protect their information, they may withhold important health details from their doctors.

 They may delay seeking medical care and provide inaccurate information to protect their privacy.